Car Accident Chiropractor in South Burlington

 Chiropractic Care for Car accidents

 Because the majority of whiplash incidents impact the spine and the surrounding nerves and tissues, chiropractic care is an excellent avenue for treatment.
 Chiropractic doctors are skilled in assessing the source of the pain associated with a whiplash injury and determining a plan for effective treatment.
 Chiropractic treatments are gentle and non-invasive.
 Through small adjustments, people find great relief from the pain associated with whiplash and are set on a road to full recovery.
-Call our team at Epic Wellness to discover how chiropractic care can help you recover from whiplash.
+Call our team at Epic Performance to discover how chiropractic care can help you recover from whiplash.